In 2018, we’ll be making the message loud and clear – It’s Time. Time to lead, teach and learn.

 This campaign will not be won by the bargaining team.
 It will be won by many teachers and principals joining with their communities and showing the strength of support for the issues.
 See our action kit for resources.

-Principals' workload is becoming more and more complex, and with that complexity comes an even greater workload.
+Principals' workloads are becoming more and more complex, and with that complexity comes an even greater workload.
 We've commissioned an ongoing study into principals' health and wellbeing.

 Survey: Principals are making cuts in 2018